mduguil/It-s-A-Date/README.md

 7. User can click on a date on calendar, calendar changes to weekly view
 8. User can view daily schedule
 9. User can view upcoming dates
+10. User can view sent invites

 ### Additional Features
+1. User can signup with phone number
-1. User can view sent invites
+2. User can view received invites